wold5/avater-manual/manual_en.md

 Both USB devices, and local mirrors (0.9.8+) are removed if not found (removed from the program, not unmounted - for local mirrors no files are removed).

+<a name="add-device-using-localpath"></a>

+#### Add device using paths
+Add a device using a local path or directory, such as network mounted devices.
+The path is expected to be the root path, an offset is not yet supported.

+Available in two flavors: a full dialog, and a fast mode.
+The dialog offers additional options.
+This includes linking the reader to an existing LocalMirror, using its serial, to allow syncing databases.
+Check "remember paths" to remember the main/card path - the previously selected LM is not remembered to prevent user-error - it will be checked if these directories exist upon opening the dialog.

+The fast mode, and the dialog mode without an entered serial, will use a single-use random serial number to ID the device.
+Manual backups will then be placed in the "_localpath" folder in the datadir. __You may also use a consistent made-up serial for privacy reasons, but remember that the databases may still contain a serial ID.__

 ##### Eject all devices
 Removes all USB devices from the program - *but does not unmount* these from the OS.